John Kerr (governor-general): Dismissal

 Fraser recalled answering "yes" to all these questions.
 In his memoirs Kerr denied making such a phone call to Fraser, but Fraser was adamant in all subsequent accounts that he did.

 The House of Representatives was suspended at 12:55 pm for the luncheon break.
 Whitlam arrived at Government House at 1 pm, 15 minutes late.
 Fraser had arrived earlier and been shown into another room.
 Whitlam and Kerr met alone in Kerr's study.
 Kerr knew that Whitlam intended to ask for a half-Senate election, one which would need to be conducted without supply,.
 So, after reconfirming that Whitlam's intention was to govern without parliamentary supply, Kerr withdrew his commission and served on him the letter of dismissal.
 Kerr claimed Whitlam then sought to telephone Buckingham Palace to advise Kerr's dismissal, but Whitlam has always denied this.
 At a press conference that afternoon he said "The Governor-General prevented me getting in touch with the Queen by just withdrawing the commission immediately" In an article in Quadrant magazine (March 2005, Volume 49, Number 3), David Smith, Kerr's Official Secretary, claimed that Whitlam knew of Kerr's intentions, the Queen had already made her position of non-intervention known to Whitlam and Kerr, and Kerr had called a double dissolution to be fair to both candidates, sincerely believing that Whitlam could win back government with the necessary majority in both houses.

 When Whitlam had left, Kerr summoned Fraser and asked him the same questions which Fraser claims to have answered that morning.
 When Fraser answered affirmatively, Kerr then commissioned him as Prime Minister.

+Before the news of the dismissal was known to parliament, supply was passed in the senate at 2:25 pm, with Labor senators unaware that the Prime Minister was now Fraser.
+Fraser informed the House of Representatives of this fact 10 minutes later, where a vote in favour of Whitlam resuming as Prime Minister was passed at 3:15 pm.
+With supply confirmed and confidence in Whitlam as Prime Minister.
+Speaker of the House, Gordon Scholes, simply had to advise the Governor General of this fact, which would ensure Whitlam's resumption as Prime Minister.
+Instead the Governor General refused to see Scholes until 4:25 pm.
+When Scholes arrived at Government House at that time, he found the gates locked.
+Inside, Kerr and Fraser were signing the documents to dissolve parliament and call an early election.
+After Smith exited with the signed proclamation heading to Parliament House, Scholes was able to make his way inside at 4:45 pm, where after handing the confidence motion to Kerr, he was told that Parliament had been dissolved at 4:30 pm.

 Kerr later put forward five propositions to justify his actions: